 Jenny qualified as a social worker in 1986 and has been a senior manager in Local Authority Children’s Services since 1997.
 She has worked extensively in children’s safeguarding, looked after children and quality assurance, and has also managed integrated youth and youth justice services.
 Jenny moved from Luton Borough Council to take up the post of Director of Children’s Services for Hertfordshire County Council in 2010.
 She is the lead DCS for Sector Led Improvement in the Eastern Region and is the chair of the ADCS Families, Communities & Young People Policy Group.

 Jonny is a 32 year old care leaver.
 He has three children and was a social worker in Scarborough in North Yorkshire until July 2017 when he left to manage a Leaving Care Team.

 Jonny helped to set up the charity A National Voice when he was 18 and was a trustee of the charity and chair for 8 years until it became a part of Coram Voice in 2017.

-Between 2003 and 2013 Jonny was a member of the All Party Parliamentary Group for Looked After Children and from 2011 and 2013 he was a member of the Social Work Reform Board which worked to change Social Work and develop the College of Social Work.
+Between 2003 and 2013, Jonny was a member of the All Party Parliamentary Group for Looked After Children.
+From 2011 and 2013 he was a member of the Social Work Reform Board which worked to change Social Work and develop the College of Social Work.